 - Sickness absence related to COVID-19 will not count towards sickness absence triggers.

-- As the peak in COVID-19 cases has not been as high as was originally predicted it is not planned to launch a selling annual leave scheme.
+It is not planned to launch a selling annual leave scheme.
 We are mindful the pandemic is far from over and this will be reviewed if the need arises.
+Staff have been reminded that we are now approaching the last quarter of the annual leave year (January-March) and all remaining annual leave should now be planned and booked into the relevant workforce system (ESR/E-Roster).

 - In the current circumstances, there may be more requests from staff for special leave.
 The Unplanned Leave & Authorised Absence Procedure details the way that special leave is categorised and how it is authorised.